luisamesty/orangebanktest/OrangeBookWiki/TestChallengeComments.md

 There are some Database validations, that must be done on hibernate project table annotations model.
 Instead of this, i used an script to solve temporaryly some table constrains.
 I recognize it is not a good practice, specially on ORM development.
-At the moment, i have not 100% complied with the development of applications under a testing approach.
+At this moment I have prepared the structure and development environment of the test application and I am working to complete it.
-This is due because i have to employ time on project structure design, i mean classes, Dao, Service and Controller.
+The structure of the application based on an API is defined, the functional tests I have done so far with Postman, we can build simple web pages to do tests using a browser.
-Also describing the tools required to install development and production environment.
+I have described the tools required to install development and production environment.
 The objective of continuous integration has not been addressed in this exercise, however the use of mavem simplifyes this approach.
-A microservice for Jenkins cant be used for this purpose.
+A microservice for Jenkins can be used for this purpose.
 Additional Front End HTML-CSS-JS pages will easyly help improve testing on production environment.
-It has been a pleasure to work on this.
+It is more than a pleasure to work in a practice like this.
 I hope, It likes to you
 Best regards,
 </pre>